jsohlendorff/continuous_time_LTMLE/article.typ

 However, we have not addressed the issue of model misspecification, which is likely to occur in practice as we have not proposed flexible intensity estimators for both the censoring intensity and the propensity scores.
-The literature on flexible intensity estimation is somewhat sparse,
-// Anders comment: I would tend to agree with you that the literature
-// is sparse compared to general ML literature.
-But I think it not
-// strategically wise to write this, depending on which reviewers we
-// get.
-Also, it is not that sparse as, from the top of my head, I
-// could mention HAL approaches and the gradient boosting thing from
-// (BOXhed) from Ishwaran.
+There are a few available options for flexible intensity estimation.
-but there are some options based on neural networks (see @liguoriModelingEventsInteractions2023 for an overview) and forest based methods (@weissForestBasedPointProcess2013).
+For instance, neural networks (see @liguoriModelingEventsInteractions2023 for an overview), forest based methods (@weissForestBasedPointProcess2013) and gradient boosting (@ishwaranBoosting).
-Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
+Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @rytgaardContinuoustimeTargetedMinimum2022).
+Additionally, future work should thoroughly investigate how one should model the iterative regressions of the pseudo-outcomes since they include people observed at different times and include event times as a regression covariate.
+We stress, however, that any regression method may be used.

 We could have also opted to use the TMLE framework (@laanTargetedMaximumLikelihood2006) in lieu of a one-step estimator.
 Here, we can use an iterative TMLE procedure